Nearly 1 in 4 people in Ukraine forced out of their homes since Russia’s invasion

 Along Ukraine’s border, lines to get into Poland have stretched for miles, with people waiting through long days and frigid nights.

-The exodus from Ukraine has become Europe’s fastest growing refugee crisis since World War II.
+The exodus from Ukraine has become Europe’s fastest-growing refugee crisis since World War II.
 The European Union’s latest unprecedented measures will allow Ukrainians temporary protection anywhere in the 27-country bloc for up to three years — bypassing an asylum system that left others fleeing Africa and the Middle East in years-long limbo.

 Local authorities and volunteers in Poland have organized reception centers for refugees.
 Many sleep on cots in open rooms.
-But officials in Polish cities like the capital Warsaw are appealing for help as they warn the centers are nearing or at capacity, with housing running thin.
+But officials in Polish cities like the capital, Warsaw, are appealing for help as they warn the centers are nearing or at capacity, with housing running thin.

-Inside the country, thousands of Ukrainians have evacuated from their battered or besieged cities to other parts of Ukraine through “humanitarian corridors” agreed between Kyiv and Moscow during temporary cease-fires.
+Inside the country, thousands of Ukrainians have evacuated from their battered or besieged cities to other parts of Ukraine through “humanitarian corridors” agreed upon by Kyiv and Moscow during temporary cease-fires.

 Among those shuttled away from the front lines in recent days were residents of the southern port of Mariupol, where a bloody onslaught has descended into street fighting.
 They recounted being trapped in basements with little to eat and no electricity or water as the casualty toll mounted.